Header background

 This detail loss might not be noticeable to everyone viewing images (even these ones) on a small screen, particularly mobile phones.
 The cropped detail images here are 1999x1501, aka 3 megapixels (prior to additional/dynamic web/browser display).
 Some detail loss at f/22 should be apparent versus f/11 and f/6.3.

-Our typical cropping is usually not so aggressive, if even done at all – this should be kept to a minimum especially on smaller-sensor or <40MP cameras.
+Our typical cropping is usually not so aggressive, if even done at all.
 But the cost of small apertures is clear (or rather, a loss of clarity).

 Camera choice